php-amqplib/php-amqplib/README.md

 The library was used for the PHP examples of [RabbitMQ in Action](http://manning.com/videla/) and the [official RabbitMQ tutorials](http://www.rabbitmq.com/tutorials/tutorial-one-php.html).

-## BC BREAKING CHANGES ##
+## Supported RabbitMQ Versions ##

-Since version 2.0 this library uses `AMQP 0.9.1` by default.
+Starting with version 2.0 this library uses `AMQP 0.9.1` by default and thus requires [RabbitMQ 2.0 or later version](http://www.rabbitmq.com/download.html).
 You shouldn't need to change your code, but test before upgrading.

 ## Supported RabbitMQ Extensions ##